english-blog/english-blog.github.io/_posts/2014-05-02-fat-acceptance.md

 1. Control what you put in your mouth.
 2. Move your body, a lot.

 Everybody knows that.
-But, why many people are not willing to put in the extra effort required to shed those extra pounds.
+But, why many people are not willing to put in the extra effort required to shed those extra pounds?

 It's their personal choice.
-Who am I to comment?.
+Who am I to comment?

 Right.
 I am writing this post, just to understand the reason behind it.